StarPlayrX/bigmac/README.md

    * These steps will be automated in bigmac2, but it is good to have a supported disk for emergencies.
 3. Boot screen.
 If you don't have a boot screen, support will not be provided.
 I'll leave that adventure up to you.
 Hint: Use two USB drives and remove all internal drives.
 Then either install the USB drive is possible or clone it to the internal drive using Apple Software Restore.
 I my shoot a video on this.
 4. [Download APFS ROM patcher by dosdude1](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip).
 Then enter password: `apfs` and follow the instructions.
 5. Your GPU must support Metal.
-I highly recommended this GPU: Radeon RX 580 8 GB Mac Edition on eBay for $299
+I highly recommend this GPU: Radeon RX 580 8 GB Mac Edition on eBay for $299
 6. 1 external USB SSD or hard drive.
-Fast flash drives may work.
+Fast flash drives might work.
 Slow thumb drivers are not supported.
 7. For the actual installation, an SSD or hard drive with 60GB or greater.
 256GB recommended.

 ## 💾 BMO2